 So the wrath of God…let me put it as a question: What if (and I believe it) the wrath of God is not God pouring out contempt on people in hell, but what if the wrath of God is him pouring out violent love?
 Grasping, quivering, reaching, shaking, but those who reject it are so adverse and opposed to his love that to them it’s torment.
 From his perspective it’s not that at all.
 The love of God is wonderful to those of us who receive it.

 It’s like the gospel — it’s a savor of life unto life.
 But to those who reject it, it’s horrible.
 It’s hell.
 It’s the savor of death unto death.
-James said (I mentioned it on an earlier program, but I’ll say it again for those that might not have seen it), “When you love your enemies, it is as if you were pouring out heaping coals of fire on their heads.”
+James said, “When you love your enemies, it is as if you were pouring out heaping coals of fire on their heads.”
 I don’t think that the wrath of God is an expression of contempt.
 I think the wrath of God is a violent expression of God’s love, and people hate it unless they perceive that love.

 MM: So God might intend it for good, but they perceive it as bad?

 SM: Absolutely.
-If I can give an example, let’s suppose I see my little grandson out in my back yard and he’s holding a snake in his hand.
+If I can give an example, let’s suppose I see my little grandson out in my back yard and he’s holding a snake.
 I see that snake coiling, and love rushes up in my consciousness for my grandson.
 So I run as fast as I can toward him.
 He’s holding the snake and he looks up and he sees on his granddad’s face this look of horror and rage.
 He’s going to interpret what he sees through the only paradigm he has.
 He may not understand the danger of the snake.
 He sees this expression of rage and anger in my face, and it strikes terror in him.
-I run over to my grandson, and imagine I pick him up and I shake him and I shake him.
-That poor little boy is going to think he’s never seen me so angry with him in his lifetime.
-But the reality is I’m not angry with hium.
+I run over to my grandson, and imagine I pick him up and I shake him and shake him.
+That little boy is going to think he’s never seen me so angry with him in his lifetime.
+But I’m not angry with him.
 I’m trying to shake something out of his hand.

-So do you get the comparison I’m making?
-Back to the fire.
+Do you get the comparison I’m making?
 Daniel, I believe it’s chapter 7:10, talks about a river of fire that flows out of the throne of God.
 I think that’s the white-hot love of God.
 And as they say, the same sun that hardens clay melts wax.
 Same with the love of God.

 Can I give you a quote?
 I don’t want to preach a sermon, but I brought a note here.
 I don’t want to trust my memory on this.
-I brought a note here.
 This is Saint Isaac the Syrian, one of the early church fathers.
 Here’s what he said: “Paradise is the love of God wherein is the enjoyment of all blessedness.”
-I’ve been going on about hell, here’s what he says, one of the early church fathers.
-“I also maintain that those who are punished in Gehenna are scourged by the scourge of love.
+I’ve been going on about hell, here’s what he says about it: “I also maintain that those who are punished in Gehenna are scourged by the scourge of love.
 Nay, what is so bitter and vehement as the torment of love?”

 MM: In Romans 1:18, Paul writes (and this is the first use of wrath in Romans): “The wrath of God is being revealed from heaven against all the godlessness and wickedness of human beings who suppressed the truth by their wickedness.”
 He’s saying that the wrath of God is being revealed.
 Doesn’t that sound like God’s kind of irritated by their refusal to accept what he’s doing?